-Ultradian rhythms< Back to Video clips and transcripts
+Ultradian rhythms in voles< Back to Video clips and transcripts

 Dr Daan van der Veen is a lecturer in sleep and chronobiology at Surrey University.
 He has worked with voles (Microtus arvalis) because these animals naturally live in a fast, ultradian rhythm.
 They feed and socialise for a few hours and then sleep for an hour or so before repeating this cycle three or four times a day.